jessemonroy650/top-phonegap-mistakes/get-performance.md

 ## My notes from the documentation ##

 ### Tip #1 ###
-With the Android [Webview](http://developer.android.com/reference/android/webkit/WebView.html) you can reduce screen flicker \*when changing orientation*, but reading below.
+With the Android [Webview](http://developer.android.com/reference/android/webkit/WebView.html) you can reduce screen flicker \*when changing orientation*, by reading below.

 _Cookie and Window Management_